sharkymark/v2-templates/README.md

 If you're looking for an v2 trial key, fill out this [form](https://coder.com/trial) for a 30-day trial or you can sign up when creating your admin user after deploying Coder.

+If you want to install and manage Coder deployments with [Nuon](https://nuon.co), check out the blog post [here](https://nuon.co/blog/installing-coder-with-nuon/).

 Here is an additional repo [coder-hw](https://github.com/sharkymark/coder-hw) with a Python-based CLI using the Coder API.

 The [official v2 docs](https://github.com/coder/coder/tree/main/docs) and [template examples](https://github.com/coder/coder/tree/main/examples/templates) are great resources too.
 Also my colleague [bpmct](https://github.com/bpmct/coder-templates) authors some amazing templates too.